cme212/course/syllabus.md

 - Have exposure to
   - writing programs that respect the limitations of computer arithmetic;
-  - basic software development tool-chains, including revision control, testing frameworks, and documentation tools;
+  - basic software development tools, including revision control, testing frameworks, and documentation tools;
   - the process of designing and implementing larger software systems;
   - how to approach an existing piece of software for maintenance, extension, and modification.